mitra42/webForth/docs/Memory Handling.md

 The actual packing and unpacking are done by a class that, the defaults are in `index.js` but alternatives can be passed to the Forth constructor for special needs.

-For example Flash8_32 is an 8 bit wide memory array for holding 32 bit cells which uses a `Uint8array`.
+For example Flash8_32 is an 8-bit wide memory array for holding 32 bit cells which uses a `Uint8array`.

 There may be future experimentation to experiment with different ways of handling memory, or managing a large virtual memory space on a smaller device.